On the multifractal spectrum of weighted Birkhoff averages: Results

-Moreover, for $\nu$-almost every $\ww$, the map $\alpha\mapsto h_{\rm top}(E_\ww(\alpha))$ is continuous and concave over its domain $\mathcal{P}_A$. \end{thm}
+Moreover, for $\nu$-almost every $\ww$, the map $\alpha\mapsto h_{\rm top}(E_\ww(\alpha))$ is continuous and concave over its domain $\mathcal{P}_{\mathbf{A}}$. \end{thm}

-We note that we define the supremum over an empty set as $-\infty$ and the topological entropy of an empty set as $-\infty$.

-Fan~\cite{F2} proved in his recent preprint similar results.
-Namely, he showed a version of Theorem~\ref{cor:main} for full shifts with the choice $\phi_k(\ii)=w_k\varphi(\ii)$, where $(w_k)_k$ is an ergodic sequence of real random variables or deduced from a uniquely ergodic dynamical system, and $\varphi$ depends only on a finite number of coordinates.
-In this cases, he shows analyticity of the conditional topological pressure, while our result only gives differentiability.
+Fan~\cite{F2} proved some similar results.
+Namely, he showed a version of Theorem~\ref{cor:main} for full shifts with the choice $f(\sigma^k\ww,\sigma^k\ii)=w_k\varphi(\ii)$, where $(w_k)_k$ is an ergodic sequence of real random variables or deduced from a uniquely ergodic dynamical system, and $\varphi$ depends only on a finite number of coordinates.
+In this cases, he shows analyticity of the conditional topological pressure, while our result only gives continuity.